Causes of mental disorders

-Research results
+Risk factors

 Risk factors for mental illness include psychological trauma, adverse childhood experiences, genetic predisposition, and personality traits.
 Correlations between mental disorders and substance use are also found to have a two way relationship, in that substance use can lead to the development of mental disorders and having mental disorders can lead to substance use/abuse.
 This effect is stronger and more reliable in some substance use than others, such as smoking.

-Mental illnesses have risk factors, for instance including unequal parental treatment, adverse life events and drug use in depression, migration and discrimination, childhood trauma, loss or separation in families, and cannabis use in schizophrenia and psychosis, and parenting factors, child abuse, family history (e.g. of anxiety), and temperament and attitudes (e.g. pessimism) in anxiety.
+Mental illnesses have risk factors including unequal parental treatment, adverse life events and drug use in depression, migration and discrimination, childhood trauma, loss or separation in families, cannabis use in schizophrenia and psychosis, parenting factors, child abuse, family history (e.g. of anxiety), temperament and attitudes (e.g. pessimism) in anxiety.
 Many psychiatric disorders include problems with impulse and other emotional control.

 In February 2013, a study found genetic links between five major psychiatric disorders: autism, ADHD, bipolar disorder, major depressive disorder, and schizophrenia.
 Abnormal functioning of neurotransmitter systems is also responsible for some mental disorders, including serotonin, norepinephrine, dopamine, and glutamate system's abnormal functioning.
 Differences have also been found in the size or activity of specific brain regions in some cases.
 Psychological mechanisms have also been implicated, such as cognitive (e.g. reasoning) biases, emotional influences, personality dynamics, temperament, and coping style.
 Studies have indicated that variation in genes can play an important role in the evolution of mental disorders, although the reliable identification of connections between specific genes and specific disorders has proven more difficult.
 Environmental events surrounding pregnancy (such as maternal hypertension, preeclampsia, or infection) and birth have also been implicated.
 Traumatic brain injury may increase the risk of developing certain mental disorders.
 Throughout the years, there have been inconsistent links found to certain viral infections, substance misuse, and general physical health that have been false.

 Adverse experiences affect a person's mental health, including abuse, neglect, bullying, social stress, traumatic events, and other overwhelming life experiences.
 The specific risks and pathways to particular disorders are less clear, however.
 Aspects of the wider community have also been implicated, including employment problems, socioeconomic inequality, lack of social cohesion, problems linked to migration, and features of particular societies and cultures.
 The loss of cultural connection can result in cultural bereavement.
-Mental stress is a common cause of mental illnesses, so finding a coping solution to cope with mental stress would be beneficial.
-Many solutions that have helped reduce stress are yoga, exercise, and some medications that may help.